TeamSHIRO/AKL/CONTRIBUTING.md

 ### Overview

+#### Git tags
-Git tags without `tag-` prefix are not allowed.
-Because it is reserved for release and other purposes.
+Git tags with `v` prefix are not allowed.
+Because it is reserved for release.
+Any other tag is allowed but please keep it to the minimum.

 #### Internal Contributors (!SHIRO Members)
 If you’re part of the !SHIRO GitHub organization and have the privilege to do so, you can work directly on the